rage/programming-23/data/part-3/3-more-loops.md

 print (f"The sum is {sum}")
 ```

-SOme examples of the program's execution:
+Some examples of the program's execution:

 <sample-output>